 Transfer and part-time students should consult the department chair in their major or contact the Dean of Academic Advising for assistance on obtaining their academic advisor.

-For more information about academic advisement, contact the Interim Director of the Academic Resource Center, Andrew Schroeder (502.272.7450).
+For more information about academic advisement, contact the Associate Dean of Academic Advising, Andrew Schroeder (502.272.7450).